 Construction techniques are studied through the production of a set of construction documents.
 Issues addressed include the selection and assembly of materials, construction methods, detailing of interior finsh systems and cabinetry, building codes, and accessibility.
-Prerequisite(s): IAR620 and 630.
 Additional Fees: Course Computing Fees

-This advanced studio addresses concept development, design development, and detailing of medium- and large-scale projects.
-Emphasis is placed on program analysis, user needs, space planning, three-dimensional spatial development, design language and composition, materials and assemblies, color, lighting, acoustics, environmental systems, and building codes and life safety.
-Prerequisite(s): IAR 525, 635, 610, 518.
-Co-Requisite: IAR630.
-Additional Fees: Course Computing Fee
+This advanced studio addresses concept development, design development, and detailing of medium-to-large scale projects.
+Emphasis is placed on program analysis, user needs, universal design, space planning, three-dimensional spatial development, design language, composition, materials and assemblies, color, lighting, acoustics, envrionmental systems, building codes, and life safety.
+Additional Fees: Course Computing Fee.

 3 IAR630 Building Systems